In this article, we’re exploring how you can choose the best power bank for Arduino. Some of the main topics included in the article are:

 Here are the optimal specs to power an Arduino properly:

 - The minimum output should be 5 Volts and the value for the current depends on the model.
 Let us take the Arduino Uno as an example.
-It needs a voltage of 5Volts, a current of approximately 400mA, and a power of 2Watts.
+It needs a voltage of 5Volts, a current of between 20mA to 50mAA, and a power of 2Watts.
 The power bank should at least deliver 1-2A with a power of 5Watts, that should be enough.

 - A power bank with a capacity of 2500mAh is able to run an Arduino for 2 days.